mike-liuliu/Experiment_data_of_a_paper/README.md

 2. The first 19 datasets (data 0 to data 18) come from the scikit-learn project, the following 126 datasets come from the two benchmarks of evaluating clustering mentioned in the paper.
 File_names_of_data_19_to_144 lists filenames of the last 126 datasets, readers can check data sources of the datasets by file names from the two benchmarks.
 If a dataset contains noise data points, the noise was removed from the original dataset.
-In version 3, duplicated data points was removed from the datasets.
+In version 3, duplicated data points was removed from each dataset.

 3. "Results of the 145 datasets" folder is the results of Version 1 and 2.